noamhod/sTGC.cosmics.pads/README.md

-# sTGC mapping
+# sTGC cmd mapping query
+1. setup python3
-1. to convert from one mapping to the other for one channel, run `python cmdmapping.py -h`
+2. to convert from one mapping to the other for one channel, run `python cmdmapping.py -h`
-2. this is using mapping.txt [and columns.txt for reference] from Benoit's git: https://gitlab.cern.ch/McGill-sTGC/NSW_sTGC_Channel_Mapping
+3. this is using mapping.txt [and columns.txt for reference] from Benoit's git: https://gitlab.cern.ch/McGill-sTGC/NSW_sTGC_Channel_Mapping
    make sure to update this file whenever a change is done upstram